mdseege/RepData_PeerAssessment1/PA1_template.md

 ```

 ![](PA1_template_files/figure-html/unnamed-chunk-3-1.png)<!-- -->

-The mean number of steps taken each day is 'mean(act.sum.sum$steps, na.rm = TRUE)'.
+The mean number of steps taken each day is 10766.

-The median number of steps taken each day is 'median(act.sum.sum$steps, na.rm = TRUE)'.
+The median number of steps taken each day is 10765.

 ## What is the average daily activity pattern?